Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

-As a result of interactions that occur in the dense cluster, energy is distributed among the members of the system, with BHs slowing down and lighter objects gaining kinetic energy via two-body encounters.
-As relics of massive star evolution, BHs become the heaviest components in the cluster, and if not already formed in the core, they sink into the central regions via dynamical friction.
-This process, known as mass segregation, occurs on a relatively short characteristic timescale, which is a fraction $\simeq\overline{m}/m_{\rm BH}$ of the relaxation time for a heavy tracer of mass $m_{\rm BH}$~\cite{Fregeau:2001rp}.
-As BHs cool down and stars heat up, the former sink deep into the core, and the temperature ratio $\xi\equiv m_{\rm BH}\sigma_{\rm BH}^2/(\overline{m}\sigma_\star^2)$ approaches unity.
-The system thus evolves towards a state of energy equipartition, which is, however, not always achieved in realistic $N$-body systems with a continuous mass spectrum, as shown both analytically and numerically~\cite{1969ApJ...158L.139S,1978ApJ...223..986V,Khalisi:2006ne,2013MNRAS.435.3272T}.
-The impossibility of thermal and dynamical equilibrium is expressed by the fact that the temperature ratio asymptotically stabilizes at some minimum value $\xi_{\rm min}>1$ which depends solely on the individual ($p\equiv m_{\rm BH}/\overline{m}$) and total ($P\equiv M_{\rm BH}/M_{\rm cl}$) mass ratios~\cite{2000ApJ...539..331W}.
+As BHs cool down and stars heat up, the former sink deep into the core, and the temperature ratio $\xi\equiv m_{\rm BH}\langle v_{\rm BH}^2\rangle/(\overline{m}\langle v_\star^2\rangle)$ approaches unity.
+The system thus evolves toward a state of energy equipartition, which is, however, not always achieved in realistic $N$-body systems with a continuous mass spectrum, as shown both analytically and numerically~\cite{1969ApJ...158L.139S,1978ApJ...223..986V,Khalisi:2006ne,2013MNRAS.435.3272T}.
+The impossibility of thermal and dynamical equilibrium is expressed by the fact that the temperature ratio asymptotically stabilizes at some minimum value $\xi_{\rm min}>1$ which depends solely on the individual ($p\equiv m_{\rm BH}/\overline{m}$) and total ($P\equiv M_{\rm BH}/M_{\rm cl}$) mass ratios in two-mass models~\cite{2000ApJ...539..331W,Breen:2013vla}.
 Here, $M_{\rm BH}$ stands for the total mass of the BH subsystem in the cluster.
-An approximate expression for this minimum temperature ratio between BHs and stars in the cluster is $\xi_{\rm min}=\Gamma(p,P)^{1\over3}$, where the $\Gamma$ function is given by Eq.~(5) of Ref.~\cite{1978ApJ...221..567L}.
-If evaluating that function returns a result that is less than unity, we set $\xi_{\rm min}=1$, because in that case equipartition can be achieved.
-Since the equipartition is not attainable, BHs continue to collapse to form a densely packed, self-gravitating, and partially decoupled subsystem, which dominates the dynamics near the center.
-Applying the virial theorem, the velocity dispersion in the BH subsystem is $\sigma_{\rm BH}^2=0.4GM_{\rm BH}/r_{\rm h,BH}$, where $r_{\rm h,BH}$ is the segregation radius of BHs.
-Combining this equation with the definition of the temperature ratio and Eq.~\eqref{Eq.StarVelocity}, we obtain an expression for the segregation radius of BHs:
+An approximate expression for this minimum temperature ratio between BHs and stars in the cluster is $\xi_{\rm min}=p^{3/5}P^{2/5}(\ln\Lambda_{\rm BH}/\ln\Lambda)^{-2/5}$, where $\Lambda_{\rm BH}=0.02N_{\rm BH}$ is the Coulomb logarithm of the BH subsystem.
+To avoid numerical divergences when the BH subsystem evaporates, we set $\Lambda_{\rm BH}=1$ and $\Lambda=10$, as an approximation.
+This expression for $\xi_{\rm min}$ is derived in the framework of the Breen and Heggie theory by assuming a balanced evolution of the cluster and equating the energy fluxes through the BH and the stellar half-mass radii~\cite{Breen:2013vla}.
+Moreover, we write the Spitzer parameter as $S=p^{3/2}P$, and as $S=pP$ when the system is Spitzer stable (i.e., when $p^{3/2}P<0.16$)~\cite{Antonini:2019ulv}.
+If evaluating $\xi_{\rm min}$ returns a result that is less than unity, we set $\xi_{\rm min}=1$, because in that case equipartition can be achieved.